camilledellera13-debug/DIET-CALENDAR-PLANNER-SYSTEM-WITH-EMAIL-NOTIFICATIONS/DIETPLANNER/DIET-CALENDAR-PLANNER-SYSTEM-WITH-EMAIL-NOTIFICATIONS-main/DIET-CALENDAR-PLANNER-SYSTEM-WITH-EMAIL-NOTIFICATIONS-main/README.md

-# DIET-CALENDAR-PLANNER-SYSTEM-WITH-EMAIL-NOTIFICATIONS
+DIET-CALENDAR-PLANNER-SYSTEM-WITH-EMAIL-NOTIFICATIONS

-Description
+## Description

 A web-based diet calendar planner system that helps users manage their daily diet schedule and meal plans.
 The system allows users to plan meals using a calendar interface and receive email notifications as reminders for their diet schedule.

-Objectives
+## Objectives

-To help users organize their daily diet plans
+- To help users organize their daily diet plans

-To provide a calendar-based system for meal scheduling
+- To provide a calendar-based system for meal scheduling

-To allow users to track their diet routines easily
+- To allow users to track their diet routines easily

-To send email notifications as reminders for planned meals or diet schedules
+- To send email notifications as reminders for planned meals or diet schedules

-Features
+## Features

-Create, edit, and delete diet plans
+- Create, edit, and delete diet plans

-View meal schedules using a calendar interface
+- View meal schedules using a calendar interface

-Set daily meal plans such as breakfast, lunch, and dinner
+- Set daily meal plans such as breakfast, lunch, and dinner

-Receive email notifications for scheduled diet plans
+- Receive email notifications for scheduled diet plans

-Simple and user-friendly interface
+- Simple and user-friendly interface

-Easy management of diet schedules
+- Easy management of diet schedules

-Technologies Used
+## Technologies Used

-HTML
+- HTML

-CSS
+- CSS

-Python
+- Python

-MySQL
+- MySQL

-GitHub
+- GitHub

-Project Structure
+## Project Structure

 The project consists of several components including the frontend interface, backend logic, and database for storing diet plans and schedules.

-How to Run the Project
+## How to Run the Project

-Clone or download the repository from GitHub
+1. Clone or download the repository from GitHub

-Open the project folder on your computer
+2. Open the project folder on your computer

-Import the database using the schema.sql file
+3. Import the database using the schema.sql file

-Run the project using a local server such as XAMPP
+4. Run the project using a local server such as XAMPP

-Open the project in a web browser to access the system
+5. Open the project in a web browser to access the system

-Future Improvements
+## Future Improvements

-User authentication (login and registration)
+- User authentication (login and registration)

-Advanced email reminder customization
+- Advanced email reminder customization

-Diet progress tracking and reports
+- Diet progress tracking and reports

-Export diet plans to PDF or Excel
+- Export diet plans to PDF or Excel

-Mobile-friendly and responsive design
+- Mobile-friendly and responsive design

+## Author

+Camille